proycon/codemeta-harvester/README.md

 The `-v` argument mounts your current working directory in the container.

+If you want to regenerate an existing ``codemeta.json``, rather than use it as input which would be the default behaviour, then add the ``--ignore`` parameter.

 ## Usage: harvesting metadata for various projects

 To harvest and collect metadata from various projects, you need to create configuration files that tells the harvester